Visualizing Robot Intent for Object Handovers with Augmented Reality: Related Work

 \subsection{Human-to-Robot Handovers}

 As the need for collaborative manipulation increases, the importance of researching object handovers between robots and humans continues to grow.
-A recent survey paper by Ortenzi~\cite{ortenzi2020object} reviews the progress made in this field.
+A recent survey paper by \citet{ortenzi2021object} reviews the progress made in this field.
 They summarize different capabilities that enable handovers in the robotic system, including communication, grasp planning, perception, and error handling.
-Among the papers surveyed, most focus on Robot-to-Human handovers, while only 11 papers focus on Human-to-Robot handovers.
-The authors observed that only 37\% of literature included an element of communication during the handover, with very few papers addressing communication of intent as the primary focus.
-This highlights a gap in the research regarding how to effectively communicate the intent of the robot to the user.
+Among the papers surveyed, most focus on Robot-to-Human handovers, while only a small fraction of the papers focus on Human-to-Robot handovers.
+The authors observe that communication during handovers is often overlooked, with very few papers primarily focusing on the communication of intent.
+This highlights a gap in the research regarding how to communicate the robot's intent to the user effectively.

-Literature in the field has mainly focused on specific aspects of handovers, such as the trajectories of the arm either learning from human-data~\cite{human_traj1} or using dynamic primitives~\cite{dyn_prim} or predicting the transfer point of the object~\cite{Nemlekar}.
+Literature in the field has predominantly focused on specific aspects of handovers, such as the trajectories of the arm either learned from human-data~\cite{human_traj1}, constructed using dynamic primitives~\cite{dyn_prim} or predicted from the transfer point of the object~\cite{Nemlekar}.
 Two recent works focus on creating a human-to-robot handover system that can generalize to a series of objects~\cite{handovers_patrick, handovers_yang}.
 These approaches use a deep learning-based grasp planner and skin segmentation to find a safe grasp pose for the robot.
-Yang~\cite{handovers_yang} also made the system reactive, allowing the grasp pose to change through the duration of the handover.

-Our work aims to fill the research gap in communication of robotic intent by investigating the effect of AR on both subjective and objective metrics of the task.